ga4gh/ga4gh-server/docs/development.rst

 You will also need to install Protocol Buffers 3.0 in your development environment.
-The general process for doing the install is best described in the protobuf documentation here: https://github.com/google/protobuf If you are working on ``Mac OS X`` then there is an easy install process through brew:
+The general process for doing the install is best described in the protobuf documentation here: https://github.com/google/protobuf If you are working on Mac OS X then there is an easy install process through homebrew:

 .. code-block:: bash

-    $ brew update && brew install --devel protobuf
+    brew update && brew install --devel protobuf

 Once these basic prerequisites are in place, we can then bootstrap our local Python installation so that we have all of the packages we require